masoudsafi/SyslogViewer/README.md

 # SyslogViewer
-Watch what your application logs in real-time using this lightweight tool.
+Watch your application logs in real-time using this lightweight tool.